 – Method: The patrol assembles a “Hot Isotope Transporter” by attaching the cords to the elastic circle with two half hitches.
 They then line up around the can staying outside the circle at all times, and under the direction of their patrol leader, the Scouts pull the cords to stretch the elastic band.
 The object is to bring the expanded elastic band down over the can, then relax the elastic band to fit tightly over the can.
 They then lift and deposit the can upright to a point outside the circle, without spilling any water.

-– Scoring: Each patrol scores a point for transporting the can without spilling any water.
-All knots correctly tied earns an additional point.
+– Optional Scoring: Each patrol scores a point for transporting the can without spilling any water.
+All hitches correctly tied earns an additional point.
 The fastest patrol earns an additional point.

 ISLAND HOPPING (wide, in or out)